odedstein/sgi-introduction-course/007_boundary/007_boundary.md

 # Boundary

-In this exercise we will learn what the boundary of a surface is, and how we can work with it using gptoolbox.
+In this exercise we will learn what the boundary of a surface is, and how we can work with it using Gpytoolbox.

 ## The boundary of a surface